UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply.md

     - Become a member of a project
     - Apply for an account at UPPMAX (or other resources)

+!!! warning

     Note that you can only get a user account on a resource if you belong to a project with allocations there!

 ## SUPR account